finance calculator

 How to use this calculator

-1. Enter your home value and the local median home value.
+3. Enter your home value and the local median value into the calculator fields.

 Inputs explained